Skeleton Clustering: Dimension-Free Density-based Clustering: Density-Based Edge Weights Construction

 To measure the similarity between knots $c_j$ and $c_\ell $, we examine the integrated density within the disk areas along the central line.
-In more details, the central line can be expressed as $\{c_j + t(c_\ell - c_j): t \in [0,1]\}$, and any point on the central line can be written as $c_j + t(c_\ell - c_j)$ for some $t$.
-For a point $c_j + t(c_\ell - c_j)$, we define the integrated density in the disk region (called disk density) as
+In more detail, the central line can be expressed as $\{c_j + t(c_\ell - c_j): t \in [0,1]\}$, and any point on the central line can be written as $c_j + t(c_\ell - c_j)$ for some $t$.
+For a point $c_j + t(c_\ell - c_j)$, we define the integrated density in the disk region (called \textit{Disk Density}) as

-The \emph{Tube density (TD)} measures the similarity between $c_j$ and $c_\ell$ as the minimal disk density along the central line, i.e.,
+The \emph{Tube Density (TD)} measures the similarity between $c_j$ and $c_\ell$ as the minimal disk density along the central line, i.e.,

-In other words, with given $c_j, c_\ell$, we survey all disk density along their central line and retrieve the infimum as the similarity measure between two knots.
-Since the regions being surveyed together form a tube, we call it the Tube density.
+In other words, with given $c_j, c_\ell$, we survey all Disk Density along the central line and retrieve the infimum as the similarity measure between two knots.

+{In this work, we set $R$ based on the root mean squared distances within each Voronoi cell.
+Specifically, for knot $c_j$ and the corresponding Voronoi cell $\CC_j$, we calculate

-For simplicity, in this work we set $R$ to be the same for all pair of knots, but it could be chosen adaptively for each pair.
-In practice, we recommend the reference rule that $R$ to be the average variance within each Voronoi cell.
-Our empirical studies show that this rule leads to a good performance.
-Theoretical analysis also shows that this reference rule for $R$ leads to the consistency of the sample analog of the TD.
+where $\abs{\CC_j}$ denotes the size of set $\CC_j$.
+With the uniform radius paradigm where the radius is the same for all pairs of knots, we set $R = \frac{1}{k} \sum_{j=1}^k R_j$.
+Our empirical studies show that this rule leads to good clustering performances and theoretical analysis also shows that this reference rule for $R$ leads to the consistency of the sample analog of the TD.}

+{Note that the radius may also be chosen adaptively for each pair: we set the disk radius at $c_j$ to be $R_j$ for all knots and set the disk radius along the edge to be the linear interpolation of the radii at the two connected knots.
+The comparison between the uniform and adaptive $R$ is presented in Appendix \ref{sec::adaptiveTube}, and similar clustering performance is observed for the two approaches.
+Hence we use uniform $R$ by default for simplicity.}

 Similar to the FD, we estimate the TD by a projected KDE.
 Let $\Pi_{j\ell}(x)$ be the projection of a point $x$ on the line through $c_j, c_\ell$.
 We first estimate the $\pDisk$ via

 and then estimate the TD as